 Paediatric Services

-infant-copyDr Farrell deals with all types of skin problems in children.
-As part of her general dermatology specialist training she learned about the range of dermatology concerns that can affect children and the optimal way of dealing with them.
-The aim in paediatric care is to provide accurate diagnosis and care but without unnecessary investigations and with minimal discomfort or upset for the child.
+Our clinic is registered to deal with skin problems in children.
+As part of their training in dermatology our consultant dermatologists learned about the range of dermatology concerns that can affect children and the optimal way of dealing with them.
+The aim in paediatric care is to provide accurate diagnosis and care in a comfortable, non-threatening environment, but without unnecessary investigations and with minimal discomfort or upset for the child.

-What Experience does Dr Farrell have in Performing Children’s Paediatric Services?
+What Experience Do our Consultant Dermatologists have in Performing Children’s Paediatric Services?

 In addition to her general paediatric dermatology training, Dr Farrell completed further training in general paediatrics at the busy paediatric department at Nottingham University.
 During that time, she obtained the Diploma in Child Health of the Royal College of Physicians, which, together with the Fellowship of the Royal College of Physicians (FRCP), qualified her to train as a consultant general paediatrician.
 Dr Farrell is one of the few dermatologists in the UK who has both the Diploma of Child Health and the FRCP.